virtualeconomy/v-shader-hackathon/tutorial/tutorial.md

 - [Computer Graphics Tutorial - PBR]
 - [Microfacet BRDF]

-For the refracted ray, we are going to define a new function, `draw_insides` that will handle the contents of the box.
+For the refracted ray, we define a new function, `draw_insides`, to handle the contents inside the box.
 For the reflected ray, we simply call the `draw_background` function with the new ray direction.
-Both colors we then multiply be the Fresnel.
+Both colors are then multiplied by the Fresnel factor.

 ```glsl
 if( box_t > 0.0 )